RocheLHCL/SMMR_Remontet2018/README.md

 - /res/: figureS11, figureS12, figureS13 in eps format

+(Click the 'Clone or download' icon to download all files as a .zip file)

 The following versions of R and packages were used :
 - R version 3.1.1 (2014-07-10)    Platform: x86_64-w64-mingw32/x64 (64-bit)
 - attached base packages:   [1] splines stats graphics grDevices utils datasets  methods base
 - other attached packages: [1] relsurv_2.0-9 date_1.2-34     survival_2.37-7 statmod_1.4.21  mgcv_1.8-3      nlme_3.1-117
 - loaded via a namespace (and not attached): [1] grid_3.1.1      lattice_0.20-29 Matrix_1.2-6    tools_3.1.1